 As required by the CJA plan, PDS facilitates training of all new members of the attorney panels and the investigator panel.

 Regarding new members of the CJA attorney panel, PDS offers a pilot two-week, full-time program annually, for newly appointed CJA attorneys that is modeled after the skill-based portion of PDS’s own trial training program for its new attorneys.
-The training is organized and implemented by PDS’s Training Director.
+The training is organized and implemented by PDS Training Director Mani Golzari and Special Counsel Claire Roth, CLE program coordinator for the CJA Panel .
 The program includes opportunities for a small group of CJA attorneys to participate in mock exercises to develop or improve specific skills, such as opening statements, cross-examinations, direct examinations of expert witnesses, and closing arguments, and to receive performance critiques.
 Follow-up training is also offered when preparing to transition to representing clients in jury trials.